If you are a taxi or private hire vehicle driver there are some changes in the law which came into effect in October 2010 that might affect you.

 Please remember that the destinations and questions cover all areas of the borough.
 That is Havant, Waterlooville (including Weacock, Cowplain and Purbrook), Bedhampton, Emsworth and Hayling Island.

 As a professional driver, you will have a special responsibility to ensure that your passengers have a safe, comfortable and enjoyable journey therefore we ask initial driver applicants to sit an in-car driving assessment conducted by the Blue Lamp Trust.
-Please contact The Blue Lamp Trust for the in-car taxi assessment on 023 8074 5282.
+Please contact The Blue Lamp Trust for further details about the in-car taxi assessment on 0333 700 0157; all assessment bookings can be made via their website.
 The licensing department will need to be informed of the test date.

 3 years from the date of issue.